sooubh/legalDoc/documentation-and-planning/WORKFLOW_DOCUMENTATION.md

 **Steps:**

-1. **API Call**: `analyzeDocumentWithGemini()` with:
+1. **API Call**: The `analyzeDocumentWithGemini()` function is called, sending the document content, language, and simplification level to the Gemini API.

-   - Document content
-   - Language preference
-   - Simplification level

 2. **Response Processing**:

-   - JSON parsing and validation
+   - The JSON response from the API is parsed and validated.
-   - Type mapping to `DocumentAnalysis`
+   - The data is mapped to the `DocumentAnalysis` type.
-   - Error handling for malformed responses
+   - Any errors in the response are handled gracefully.

 3. **State Updates**:

-   - Set analysis results
+   - The analysis results are stored in the application's state.
-   - Clear previous chat messages
+   - Any previous chat messages are cleared.
-   - Set PDF preview URL (if applicable)
+   - If a PDF was uploaded, the preview URL is updated.

 #### 1.3 Results Display Phase